-Eric Ruben is an assistant professor of law at SMU Dedman School of Law and a Brennan Center fellow.
+Eric Ruben is an associate professor of law at SMU Dedman School of Law and a Brennan Center fellow.
 His current scholarship explores the regulation of violence and weapons, and how that regulation intersects with self-defense and Second Amendment rights.
-Professor Ruben’s academic work has been published or is forthcoming in the California Law Review, Duke Law Journal, Georgetown Law Journal, Harvard Law Review Forum, Iowa Law Review, Southern California Law Review, and Yale Law Journal Forum, and has been cited by the Supreme Court of the United States, the United States Courts of Appeals, and in legal briefs.
-He frequently provides legal commentary for popular outlets, including ABC News, MSNBC, CNN, New York Times, Washington Post, Wall Street Journal, USA Today, Atlantic, Vox, Scotusblog, NPR, and CBS Radio.
+Professor Ruben’s academic work has been published or is forthcoming in the California Law Review, Duke Law Journal, Georgetown Law Journal, Harvard Law Review Forum, Iowa Law Review, Southern California Law Review, Yale Law Journal, and Yale Law Journal Forum, and has been cited by the Supreme Court of the United States, the United States Courts of Appeals, and in legal briefs.
+He has testified before the U.S. Senate Judiciary Committee and frequently provides legal commentary for popular outlets, including ABC News, MSNBC, CNN, New York Times, Washington Post, Wall Street Journal, USA Today, Atlantic, Vox, Scotusblog, NPR, and CBS Radio.

 Prior to joining the faculty at SMU, Professor Ruben was a fellow at the Brennan Center and an adjunct professor at NYU School of Law, where he taught a course on weapons regulation.
 He also worked as a criminal defense attorney at Morvillo Abramowitz Grand Iason & Anello, P.C.
 Before that, he served as a law clerk for the Honorable Julio M. Fuentes of the U.S. Court of Appeals for the Third Circuit.
 Professor Ruben received his J.D. from NYU School of Law, where he was an articles editor for the NYU Law Review.
 He received his undergraduate degree from Dartmouth College.